uzerhamzakhan-boop/smart-ai-app/GRILL.md

 # GRILL ME — AI Document Q&A App

 ## Idea
-Build a document Q&A AI app using JSON data and deploy on Vercel.
+Build a Smart AI app using JSON data and deploy on Vercel.

 ## Criticism / Problems